R. Eugene Pincham: Subsequent career

+In 1992, Pincham left the Harold Washington Party following a dispute over a loan with Republican Party ties, though the leadership denied such a claim.
 In 1996, Pincham ran for Cook County State's Attorney under the Justice Party ballot line.
 He placed third, with 9.31% of the vote.

 Death and legacy

-R. Eugene died of complications from lung and brain cancer at his home in the Chatham neighborhood.
+Pincham died of complications from lung and brain cancer at his home in the Chatham neighborhood.
 The funeral was held in private at Trinity United Church of Christ, and culminated in remarks by Rev. Jeremiah Wright Jr. A member of the American Civil Liberties Union and a lifetime member of the NAACP, the semi-retired Pincham lectured and instructed in trial and appellate techniques and advocacy.
 He received numerous awards for his professional and community service and activism.
 He was also an ardent critic of the U.S. criminal justice system (also see Race Inequalities in the Criminal Justice System).
 Known for his dramatic oratory which drew on his own personal struggles and those of African Americans, and his tireless advocacy on behalf of those less able to speak for themselves, he was regarded by many in Illinois and particularly the African-American community, as a political and legal icon, and held as a role model by both blacks and whites who came behind him.